 Casino games like blackjack, craps, and roulette have debatable origins because they’re so old.
-Baccarat is no different in this regard because it’s also an old game.
+It is no different in this regard because it’s also an old game.

-According to UNLV’s Center for Gaming Research, baccarat’s origins can be traced back to Italy in the late 13th and early 14th centuries.
+According to UNLV’s Center for Gaming Research, its origins can be traced back to Italy in the late 13th and early 14th centuries.

-One fact that supports this theory is how baccarat translates to “zero” in Italian.
-The zero billing relates to how face cards and 10 have a zero value.
+One fact that supports this theory is how it translates to “zero” in Italian.
+Zero billing relates to how to face cards and 10 have a zero value.

-Of course, this wasn’t the same baccarat game that we see today.
+Of course, this wasn’t the same game that we see today.

-Another baccarat origin theory involves France in the early 1400s.
-This is supported by records that show French nobleman playing a variation of the game.
+Another origin theory involves France in the early 1400s.
+This is supported by records that show French noblemen playing a variation of the game.

 The high stakes prevented low rollers from enjoying this game.
-And this kept baccarat from achieving the same popularity as blackjack and roulette.
+And this kept it from achieving the same popularity as blackjack and roulette.

-But casinos have since remedied this situation with mini baccarat (a.k.a. punto banco).
+But casinos have since remedied this situation with mini (a.k.a. punto banco).

 The dealer controls the action, and players only have to worry about making their bets.
 Speaking of which, the low stakes allow more people to enjoy this game.

-The advent of online baccarat has only made the game more popular.
+The advent of online one has only made the game more popular.
 Now you can play via a PC, Mac, smartphone, or tablet for as little as $1 per hand.